RAdvaithVIT/Web-Dev-Journey/README.md

 2. Birthday Party Invite:
    This is another webpage designed using HTML.
 It acts as a birthday party invite, incorporating hyperlinks to Google Maps location and an image with alt text for blind users.
 3. index.html:
 This is the first website I created with multiple webpages linked via hypertext and images.
 It is a small project on my portfolio.
+4. Colour Vocab:
+This is my first project using both HTML and CSS to make colourful flashcards for the associated colours written in Spanish.